liux2/liux2.github.io/_posts/2017-02-15-Personal-Information-on-Google.md

 ---
 **TL;DR Even though The Google Empire has convents us a lot, but is it safe to keep all our personal information in Google?**

 As everyone has noticed, Google is everywhere now.
 People use Google to receive news, search what they want to know, or to keep their agenda up-to-date.
 Google's product is really everywhere, he is like a huge empire trying to increase its boundaries.
 What Google trying to do is create a closed and concise environment where people can finish most of the daily routine by using that environment.
-Now you may think that this is really convenient which is a big truth.
+Now you may think that this is really convenient, which is a big truth.
 However, by using google, most of our personal information is up to their in Google's server.
 What if hackers break the door, or Google just left a back door to some Government or none government organization?
 That would be a huge problem to us.

 As e-commerce and the virtual product being popular, people tend to link their credit card to online services.
 Until now, the most popular smartphone system is Android which is a Google company product.
 Compared to other smartphone systems, Android users are about 63.99%.
 As the picture shows: